“I was once one of three directional malls in Columbus. Though I was sent off to mall heaven, my corpse will remain in light.”- Westland Mall

 “No. I showed up at 5:59.
 I should still get the appetizers for half off.”- Karen

 Anyone still want to buy it?
 It’s up for grabs.The shrubbery under the sign looks very well kept.
 The entire parking lot is in abysmal shape, but that is honestly a common theme with nearly every parking lot in Ohio.STOP in the name of Malls!
 Credit @The Supremes.
 Next we have the exterior of what was once Sears.The parking lot at this place is unnecessarily huge and that’s not just my fish-eye lens making it look that way.
-Believe me, it is bigger than a lot of larger mall’s parking lots that I have been to.My weekly reminder that Sears stores DO still exist, just not this one and the other 99 percent of them.That picture was scary as hell to take, I felt like there were squatters surrounding me and hiding behind those pillars.*Eeriness ensues.* This place is absolutely littered with graffiti.Oh, and people wipe literal shit on the doors.They may have been trying to make a penis with the shit.
+Believe me, it is bigger than a lot of larger mall’s parking lots that I have been to.My weekly reminder that Sears stores DO still exist, just not this one and the other 99 percent of them.That picture was scary as hell to take, it felt like there were squatters surrounding me and hiding behind those pillars.*Eeriness ensues.* This place is absolutely littered with graffiti.Oh, and people wipe literal shit on the doors.They may have been trying to make a penis with the shit.
 Maybe it’s graffiti.
-Maybe it’s Maybelline.
-Maybe they’re just bat shit insane (literally).
+Maybe it’s Maybelline?
+Maybe they’re just bat shit insane (literally.)
 The Sears auto center also sits vacant in the vast parking lot.The sky really was gorgeous that day.
 Onto the next anchor, and I’m not quite sure which one this was but it’s smaller than the other three.Again it’s ugly.
 It’s just a really ugly place but I manage to find beauty in it.
-Moving on, we have the exterior of Macy’s which was last in operation in 2007.Big label scar there and a cool shot with the rusty light post and sign.
-Next we have the outside of the former JC Penney, which is the only saving grace from the exterior.
-It seems like at most malls I visit, the original JC Penney’s are always the best looking of them all.You must know by now that I love ’60s architecture and the design on the overhang out front and the lamps on the side are like porn to me.
+Moving on, we have the exterior of Macy’s which was last operable in 2007.Big label scar there and a cool shot with the rusty light post and sign.
+Next we have the outside of the former JCPenney, which is the only saving grace from the exterior.
+It seems like at most malls I visit, the original JCPenney’s are always the best looking of them all.You must know by now that I love ’60s architecture and the design on the overhang out front and the lamps on the side are like porn to me.

 Check out all of this overgrown nature near the rear entrance.
 ENTER AT YOUR OWN RISK!I wanted to get inside so bad in order to steal something but every door I checked was locked or boarded up.I don’t even know if there’s an entrance back behind there.
-Keep in mind that in just 2012 this place was operational.
+Keep in mind that in just 2012 this place was open.